adeperio/base/README.md

 In order to adhere to the OAuth2 spec,

 > YOU MUST RUN YOUR APP OVER SSL.

 This is to ensure that protected assets stay protected while in transit.
-The relevant SSL checks and verifications also need to be in placein order to adhere to the OAuth2 spec.
+The relevant SSL checks and verifications also need to be in place in order to adhere to the OAuth2 spec.
 The RFC is a pretty hefty, but detailed resource if you want to go in depth into the requirements for the correct implementation of OAuth2 - https://tools.ietf.org/html/rfc6749